NSIS-Dev/Documentation/Reference/UninstallButtonText.md

 # UninstallButtonText

 Changes the text of the button that by default says "Uninstall" in the uninstaller.
 If no parameter is specified, the default text is used.
-See also [`WriteUninstaller`][1] (replaces UninstallEXEName).

 Accepts variables.
 If variables are used, they must be initialized before the uninstall button shows.